Quansight/Quansight-website/apps/labs/posts/scaling-asyncio-on-free-threaded-python.md

    the overhead of accessing the current task is reduced, allowing for lock-free access to the current task while avoiding dictionary lookup.
    This allows for faster switching between tasks -- a very frequent operation in asyncio.

-   This design allows for lock-free access to the current task and avoids reference counting and lock contention on the global dictionary.

    This was implemented in https://github.com/python/cpython/pull/129899.